roytang/blog/content/replies/2013/07/cay818t/index.md

 - Games
 ---

 Already made the purchase, but I didn't get any credit so I guess neither did you.
-Sorry man, maybe I did it wrong or something.\n\nEdit: Thanks for the helpful post though!
+Sorry man, maybe I did it wrong or something.

+Edit: Thanks for the helpful post though!
 Have some upvotes instead :D